Kong/swrv/README.md

     return {
       data,
-      error
+      error,
     }
-  }
+  },
 }
 </script>
 ```

-In this example, `useSWRV` accepts a `key` and a `fetcher` function. `key` is
+In this example, `useSWRV` accepts a `key` and a `fetcher` function. `key` is a
-a unique identifier of the request, normally the URL of the API.
-And the
+unique identifier of the request, normally the URL of the API.
+And the fetcher
-fetcher accepts key as its parameter and returns the data asynchronously.
+accepts key as its parameter and returns the data asynchronously.

 `useSWRV` also returns 2 values: `data` and `error`.
 When the request (fetcher)
 is not yet finished, data will be `undefined`.
 And when we get a response, it